Claremont School of Theology

 Does CST still want to sell its property?

-No, CST no longer wishes to sell its property, however, after nearly six years of litigation, the Los Angeles Superior Court ruled on January 6, 2022, that CST is required to provide an offer to sell its property to The Claremont Colleges, Inc. CST’s leadership is considering arbitration, which is afforded to us in the original 1957 agreement.
+No, CST no longer wishes to sell its property, however, after nearly six years of litigation, the Los Angeles Superior Court ruled on January 6, 2022, that CST is required to provide an offer to sell its property to The Claremont Colleges, Inc. When The Claremont Colleges, Inc. provided CST with an offer of $4 million for the entire property, CST’s leadership was left with no choice except to file for arbitration, which is afforded to us in the original 1957 agreement.
 As has been the case since the beginning, CST desires to receive a fair, reasonable, and equitable price for its property.
-(You can read more about the court decision here.)
+We are hoping that the arbitration process will conclude by the end of 2023 (You can read more about the court decision here.)

 Did the litigation start because of an antiquated 1957 agreement with the Claremont Colleges?